top of page

 A financial decisions LPA lets your attorney handle (and make decisions about) your money and property.
 This can include paying your bills, selling your property, collecting your pension, and collecting your benefits.

 A health and welfare LPA lets your attorney make decisions about your medical treatment and day-to-day care.
-This can include where you live, what you eat, what medical treatment you receive, as well as appointments such as beauty and other personal support.
+This can include where you live, what you eat, what medical treatment you receive, and appointments such as beauty and other personal support.

 Health & Welfare